MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/xaml-namespaces-and-namespace-mapping.md

 Backing type info is associated with particular XAML namespace definitions.
 XAML frameworks such as the Windows Runtime can aggregate multiple assemblies and multiple code namespaces to map to a single XAML namespace.
 This enables the concept of a XAML vocabulary that covers a larger programming framework or technology.
 A XAML vocabulary can be quite extensive—for example, most of the XAML documented for Windows Runtime apps in this reference constitutes a single XAML vocabulary.
 A XAML vocabulary is also extensible: you extend it by adding types to the backing code definitions, making sure to include the types in code namespaces that are already used as mapped namespace sources for the XAML vocabulary.

 A XAML processor can look up types and members from the backing assemblies associated with that XAML namespace when it creates a run-time object representation.
-This is why XAML is useful as a way to formalize and exchange definitions of object-construction behavior, and why XAML is used as a UI definition technique for a Windows Store app.
+This is why XAML is useful as a way to formalize and exchange definitions of object-construction behavior, and why XAML is used as a UI definition technique for a UWP app.

 ## XAML namespaces in typical XAML markup usage